Give Your Neck Some Desk-ercise

 Finally, get up and walk around to help relax the muscles in the whole spine.

 See, that was easy!
-However, if you regularly have tight neck muscles, maybe it’s time to think about your workspace ergonomics.
-An ergonomic keyboard could be a quick solution to ease discomfort.
+However, if you regularly have tight or stiff neck muscles, maybe it’s time to think about your workspace ergonomics.
+An ergonomic keyboard could be a quick solution to ease neck discomfort.
 The ERGO K860 will help reduce muscle activity by 21% in the upper trapezius muscleCompared to a traditional Logitech keyboard without palm rest—a key muscle in the center of the back that stabilizes and facilitates shoulder and neck movement.
 Browse the Ergo Series for more inspiration to improve your workspace and posture.